lzim/teampsd/resources/training_guides/mtl_how_teams/ms_teams_guide.md

 # MS Teams
 TeamPSD and the VA are both using [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/download-app) as their main communication platform.

-TeamPSD is using the **Free Version of Microsoft Teams** so the entire team can get used to it as the VA begins to roll it out system-wide by early August.
+TeamPSD is currently using the **Free Version of Microsoft Teams** so the entire team can get used to it as the VA begins to roll it out system-wide between mid-July to early August.

 ## Quick Start Guide
 To review the basics of Microsoft Teams, check out their [Quick Start Guide](https://www.chorus.co/media/2989/quickstart-guide-to-teams-chorus.pdf).